redhat-developer/vscode-java/README.md

 * `java.import.maven.offline.enabled`: Enable/disable the Maven offline mode.
 Defaults to `false`.
 * `java.codeAction.sortMembers.avoidVolatileChanges`: Reordering of fields, enum constants, and initializers can result in semantic and runtime changes due to different initialization and persistence order.
 This setting prevents this from occurring.
 Defaults to `true`.
 * `java.jdt.ls.protobufSupport.enabled`: Specify whether to automatically add Protobuf output source directories to the classpath. **Note:** Only works for Gradle `com.google.protobuf` plugin `0.8.4` or higher.
 Defaults to `true`.
+* `java.jdt.ls.androidSupport.enabled`: [Experimental] Specify whether to enable Android project importing.
+When set to `auto`, the Android support will be enabled in Visual Studio Code - Insiders. **Note:** Only works for Android Gradle Plugin `3.2.0` or higher.
+Defaults to `auto`.

 Semantic Highlighting
 ===============